Mozambique: Construction of Cuamba Solar Power Station Begins

-The solar power station, budgeted at 32 million dollars, will cover an area of 47 hectares, with a complex of 35,000 photovoltaic panels.
+The solar power station, budgeted at US$32 million, will cover 47 hectares, with a complex of 35,000 photovoltaic panels.
 Initially it is expected to produce about 41,000 megawatt-hours of electricity a year.

 The project also envisages a transmission line running for 450 metres between the solar power station and the Cuamba substation, on the national grid.
 Work will be done to strengthen the substation and install a 16 MVA transformer.

-The project will create 100 jobs (90 of them for Mozambicans) during the construction phase, but only ten in the operational phase.

-The project management has pledged to allocate one per cent of the revenue from the project (expected to be two million meticais - about 32,200 US dollars - a year) for community development in Cuamba municipality and district, including building schools and drilling boreholes for water supply.
+The project management has pledged to allocate one per cent of the revenue from the project (expected to be two million meticais - about US$32,200 - a year) for community development in Cuamba municipality and district, including building schools and drilling boreholes for water supply.

 Among the partners in the Cuamba station are the publicly-owned electricity company, EDM, the London-based independent power producer Globelec, and Source Energia, which specialises in the development of electricity projects in Portuguese speaking African countries.